 An Inn acts as a hub for the barrister community.
 It’s somewhere to network and socialise (they put on events and have societies based on common interests, just like a university).
 They also offer pro bono services and deal with complaints raised against any of their member barristers.

 The four Inns of Court are all located around the same area in London; all with ornate buildings, chapels and grounds steeped in history.

 How to get in with an Inn…

 The Inns of Court are all very similar in terms of what they offer their barristers and students, but they do have their own histories, traditions and ‘personalities’.
-Think school houses or university colleges (hold fire at Gryffindor and Slytherin) and you’ll be on the right track!
+Think school houses or university colleges and you’ll be on the right track!

 Interviews for scholarships are rigorous and will really put you through your mooting and advocacy paces in front of a number of highly experienced barristers.
 Once accepted, a kind of initiation process is on the cards, known as “qualifying sessions”.

 You’ll have to complete 12 of these before the Inn will call you to the Bar, and they could involve either dining evenings or more educational sessions.
 When these are ticked off you will usually have your call ceremony—and you’re in!

 When to apply for membership with an Inn of Court…

 Anyone training to be a barrister has to join one of the Inns before they begin their BPTC, so make sure you’re applying for the year you are due to start your course.
 Their scholarships are prestigious and are, understandably, hugely competitive.